What was here before?

-Before George Wingate High School was built in 1954, this area was called Pig Town after its numerous small animal farms.
-The school’s construction gave the neighborhood a new name as well as the park.
-The City bought this property at the southeast corner of Brooklyn Avenue and Rutland Road in 1952 and the park opened in 1957.
-It had been named Hawthorne Field and George Wingate High School Park before Parks Commissioner Stern shortened the name to Wingate Park in 1987.
-A dead-end section of Fenimore Street extended partway into the park and was added to the park in 1993 when the right-of-way was transferred to Parks.
+The City bought this property at the southeast corner of Brooklyn Avenue and Rutland Road in 1952, and the park opened in 1957.
+It had been named Hawthorne Field and George Wingate High School Park before NYC Parks Commissioner Henry Stern (1935-2019) shortened the name to Wingate Park in 1987.
+A dead-end section of Fenimore Street that extended partway into the park was added in 1993 when the right-of-way was transferred to NYC Parks.

 The park addition was renovated in 1996 and infrastructure improvements were made in 1997.
 In 2017, the playground was rebuilt and an adult fitness area was added.
 In 2020, the basketball courts were rebuilt.